lucasishuman/therunup/readme.md

 # Race Day

-Create a running training calendar leading up to your race day.
+## Create a custom running training calendar leading up to your race day

+Just pick your race date and a training plan.

+Click the button to show your plan in a calendar view with the real dates leading up to your race.

 ## To do

+* history change (deep link are there)

+* export ical?

-* create custom schedule?
+* create custom schedule? (type in your own distances on days)

-* deep links for sharing / bookmarking

-* print styles

-* export ical

-* pull in dates of upcoming races?
+* pull in dates of upcoming big races to select from?